 Initially, she was a softball player, but she eventually transitioned to skateboarding because her brother did it and she wanted to do an activity that was "rule-free" and allowed for creative freedom.
 "I was in love with skateboarding because it was your own thing."

 "It makes me feel human.
 It's just a part of me."

-In the words of Brighton, "Girls skating is badass."
+In the words of Zeuner, "Girls skating is badass."
 At the end of the day, the level of competition doesn't matter to her, she said, because "I'm just skating."